TOLL FREE: 1-866-611-2665

 For some exams, an injectable dye called gadolinium contrast is administered intravenously to highlight a specific area of interest, or directly into a joint (arthrogram).
 Targeted body areas will absorb the contrast dye, and will glow on the MRI scan, allowing for a more detailed image.
 There is a risk of allergic reaction to the contrast agent, so you will be asked about your allergies and other medical conditions when booking your exam.

-In Alberta, MRI exams are available in hospitals and covered under the Alberta Health Care Insurance Plan, but we also offer the same studies as private pay exams.
-In Saskatchewan, we offer MRIs as a publicly funded, community-based service under contract with the Saskatchewan Health Authority and as a private pay exam.
+In Saskatchewan, we offer MRIs as a publicly funded, community-based service under contract with the Saskatchewan Health Authority and as private pay exams at our Regina and Saskatoon locations.
 Private MRI services in Saskatchewan are provided in accordance with and under the legislation of the Province of Saskatchewan.